Updated December 2022

 - What is a blowout?

-- In case equipment does fail, do critical wells have backup equipment?
+- If equipment fails, do critical wells have backup equipment?

 - Can human error be prevented?